AMMAN AND ITS SURROUNDINGS

 Table of Contents

-Amman is nestled in the northwestern region of Jordan, situated amidst a rugged and hilly terrain.
-It’s roughly 50 km from the border with Israel (to the west) and about 120 km from the Syrian border (to the north).
+Amman is located in the north-western sector of Jordan, in an area of irregular and mountainous relief, about 50 km from the border with Israel (to the west) and about 120 km from the border with Syria (to the north).

-Its climate, similar to many other parts of Jordan, is distinguished by significant temperature fluctuations between winter and summer.
-Winter days can become particularly cold, with the possibility of snowfalls.
-In contrast, summer can usher in stifling heat, with temperatures often soaring well beyond 30ºC.
+Its climate, as in many other places in Jordan, is characterized by the great thermal oscillation between winter and summer.
+In winter, the days can become very cold, with the possibility of some snowfall even.
+In summer, there can be sweltering heat, with thermometers well above 30ºC most days.

-Such climatic conditions in Amman, and in other Jordanian cities, are influenced by their geographical setting: the city is perched on a plateau, and in many areas, the altitude surpasses approximately 800 meters above sea level.
-Undoubtedly, the spring months (April, May) and the autumn months (October, November) present the most favorable climatic conditions for visiting.
-However, Amman welcomes tourists all year round, only slowing its daily pace during the month of Ramadan.
+This has to do, in Amman and in other cities of the country, with its geographical location: it is located on a plateau and the altitude in many points exceeds 800 meters above sea level, approximately.
+Undoubtedly, the spring months (April, May) and autumn months (October, November) are the most suitable for visiting the city from a climatic point of view, although the city welcomes visitors throughout the year and only reduces its daily rhythm during the month of Ramadan.

 How to get to Amman